christopherdebeer/lambda-sqlite-efs/README.md

 # lambda-sqlite-efs
-This project is for prototyping a hosting a  SQLite Database on AWS EFS, and connecting it with AWS Lambda
+This project is for prototyping a SQLite Database on AWS EFS, and connecting it with AWS Lambda

 The goal is to research if this is a cost effective way to use Relational Databases in the cloud for side projects from the beginning.